omer-akkoca/stock-app/README.md

 ![stock-in-the-table](https://user-images.githubusercontent.com/79708845/143676612-e3819c97-adf6-4c6d-8ec6-c23709823481.png)

 Here you can see your stocks informatiton and their price.
 And if you checked one of them buy and sell stock button will be active.
+And stocks prices are updated every two minutes and the last update time is written in the table.
+Also you can see your total stock amount and price.
 You already know how to works buy stock modal.
 Lets look sell stock modal.

 ![sell-stock](https://user-images.githubusercontent.com/79708845/143676729-98019e4e-3392-400a-a75e-e3ba97e84e55.png)